Hosting 101

 This web page is designed provide a resource for answers to frequently asked questions about foreign visits and assignments requirements.
 It also contains a link to I-HOST, a tool to enable hosts to easily identify the "who, when, and where" of experimenters and visitors they've hosted.

-U.S. Department of Energy (DOE) has established guidelines and requirements regarding foreign visits and assignments and has issued DOE Order 142.3B as guidance.
-Argonne is required to follow this Order.
-The Order allows for two types of applications, visit requests and assignment requests:
+U.S. Department of Energy (DOE) has established guidelines and requirements regarding foreign visits and assignments.
+Argonne is required to follow this guidance.
+Two types of applications are allowed, visit requests and assignment requests:

 • The visit category is used for access requests for less than 30 days for individuals such as attendees or speakers at a meeting/conference, family members, traveling companions, or tour group members.